keptn-sandbox/monday-service/README.md

 You'll need the following info from your Monday.com account.

-1. Your API key for Monday.com.
+1. Your **API key** for Monday.com.
 Login and click the username circle.
 Go to account > admin and generate an API token.

 ![keptn monday service](assets/keptn-monday-service2.png)

-2. The Board ID on which you want the results to appear.
+2. The **Board ID** on which you want the results to appear.
 You can get this from the URL.

-3. The title of the 'group' under which you want the results to appear (eg. "Things to do")
+3. The **title text of the 'group'** under which you want the results to appear (eg. "Things to do")

 ![keptn monday service](assets/keptn-monday-service3.png)